yichen101/Data-Fishmarket/README.md

-# Fish Market

-A table containg fish market data is stored the cloud.

-# Task
+# FishMarket

-Extract - Pull fish market data CSV file from AWS S3 bucket.
+Read the fish market CSV data from AWS S3 bucket

-Transform - Display data on the mean/average of each fish attribute.
+Transform the data, averaged by fish species

-Load - Load to a new location within AWS S3 bucket.

-Extension: Convert the data into a format that can be stored in MongoDB
+Write a version of it that is transformed back to s3 - 'data-eng-resources/Data26/fish/your-name'